BryanSchuetz/dai/_projects/nigeria-water-sanitation-and-hygiene-coordination-project-wcp.markdown

   Nigeria—Water, Sanitation, and Hygiene Coordination Project (WCP)
 date: 2017-03-03 22:14:00 Z
-summary: The WASH Coordination Project assists forward-looking Nigerian states and utilities in improving WASH governance and service delivery.
-DAI is supporting Development Innovations Group in the implementation of WCP through data collection and analysis, monitoring and evaluation, and institutional capacity building.
+summary: The WASH Coordination Project assisted forward-looking Nigerian states and utilities in improving WASH governance and service delivery.
+DAI supported Development Innovations Group in the implementation of WCP through data collection and analysis, monitoring and evaluation, and institutional capacity building.
 start: 2016